JimvandeVen/functional-programming/README.md

   target-audience
 ```

-After seeing all the different results I started thinking what might be interesting to me research.
+After seeing all the different results I started thinking what might be interesting for me to research.

 ## Research question
 What seemed interesting to me was place where books were published i.e. the place the books were from.
 Also because this would make for an interesting visualization, making a map light up in the place where the books are more frequently published.
 I decided this would be better to plot with a single holding(OBA location) in mind.
 My question will thus be: